An Introduction to Topological Autorouting

-- The Autorouter commands are in the Route » Auto Route sub-menu.
+- The Autorouter commands are in the Auto Route menu.

-- Both the Route » Auto Route » All and Route » Auto Route » Setup commands open the Situs Routing Strategies dialog, the difference is that when you choose All, the dialog includes a Route All button.
+- Both the Auto Route » All and Auto Route » Setup commands open the Situs Routing Setup dialog, the difference is that when you choose All, the dialog includes a Route All button.

 - Don't be afraid to experiment.
 If the results are not acceptable, do something to change the router's approach.
 Add intermediate cleanup and straighten passes, make more room around dense areas, or change layer directions.

 - As you experiment with the router - creating your own strategies to control the order of passes, changing the number of vias with the Via control, changing the routing layer directions, constraining the router to orthogonal routes only, and so on - keep notes of the combinations that you have tried.
 That way you will be able to identify and reuse which configurations work best with your designs.

 - Run fanout passes on their own first and assess the quality.
 You may need to manually fanout any problem areas.